tshrode37/Florida-Manatee-Mortalities/README.md

 ## Phase III - Predictive Analytics

 The `FloridaManateeForecasting.R` file was used to create and analyze various forecasting models.
-All plots created in this sections can be found in the "R Graphics" folder.

 ### Load Data into R and Create Time Series Objects